crharshaw/GSWDesign.jl/README.md

 The Gram--Schmidt Walk design allows experimenters the flexibilty to control the amount of covariate balancing.
 See the references below for details of the Gram--Schmidt Walk design and its analysis.

-1. Christoher Harshaw, Fredrik Savje, Daniel Spielman, Peng Zhang.
+1. Christopher Harshaw, Fredrik S&auml;vje, Daniel Spielman, Peng Zhang.
 "Balancing covariates in randomized experiments using the Gram–Schmidt walk".
 Arxiv 1911.03071, 2019. [arxiv](https://arxiv.org/abs/1911.03071)
 2. Nikhil Bansal, Daniel Dadush, Shashwat Garg, and Shachar Lovett.
 "The Gram–Schmidt walk: a cure for the Banaszczyk blues".
 In STOC, 2018. [arxiv](https://arxiv.org/abs/1708.01079)